Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 <img src="http://moviewatchlist.weebly.com/uploads/8/6/4/2/86429426/database-schema-image_orig.png">

 Each user has a username and password, with a confirmation email being sent to confirm the account.
-When a confirmed user makes a purchase the product is put into an order and the order is then stored to a specified user account
+When a confirmed user makes a purchase the product is put into an order and the order is then stored to a specified user account.

 # Features